 COI participants and rapporteurs not only fail to acknowledge the representational asymmetry, but often claim that North Korean human rights are relatively neglected.
 An October 2014 George W. Bush Institute (2014) poll, six months after the COI was released, found that Americans not only named North Korea as having “the worst human rights record” in the world, but did so 2.62 times more than the next runner-up, China.
 A whopping 71 percent know about North Korean human rights violations and 53 percent are aware of “political prison camps.”
 Polls in August and October 2014 found that 15 and 13 percent have actually heard about the COI itself.
 Most distressing for the prescriptions advocated here, 80 percent of Americans say human rights improvement should be a “prerequisite for better relations” (Ibid).
 This thinking needs to be reversed: ‘better relations’ are a prerequisite for the real improvement of human rights.

-The simple argument is that COI findings of immanent and extraordinary CAH in all thirteen areas of its mandate and recommendations for radical systemic change are ideological determinations that are not self-evident from the evidence presented.
-It is a highly politicized narrative of the extraordinary-negative aspects of the country that is almost-fully detached from the life of the ‘ordinary North Korean’ who, as argued in Chapter One and Four, would likely identify the press release as propaganda rather than an accurate description of her reality.
-Specifically, this dissertation argues the COI is over-determined by the North Korean human rights field that encourages a hyperreal image of the country in an effort to promote policies of securitization.
-The chapters are united by critique of the COI framing of the Kim government as extraordinary-negative or ‘irredeemable’; somehow fundamentally worse than other authoritarian governments in a comparable context (i.e. poor, food insecure, an in a long-term state of exception).

 Intentions of the Author and Chapter Structure

 The DPRK has categorically denied the existence of detention facilities, most ‘enforced disappearances’ and discriminatory food policies – the three elements of the CAH designation – as entirely anti-DPRK propaganda.
 The price for the DPRK is foreclosure of the capacity to reign-in even the most implausible narratives of brutality.
 This DPRK position may become more understandable as the reader considers the radical representational asymmetry between the DPRK, on the one hand, and the US, ROK and Japan, elaborated in Chapter Five.
 Most avowed pro-North Korea commentators (mostly Marxists or ultra-nationalists publishing on the Internet) maintain the DPRK position of categorical denial on similar grounds.
-The present author is not pro-North Korea and categorically rejects slander against narratives of suffering.
+I am not pro-North Korea and I categorically reject slander against narratives of suffering.
 In fact, Chapter Four will question whether being ‘pro-North Korea’ can be considered a distinctive political position differentiable from anti-Americanism in American/Western discourse.